 There are plenty of reasons to visit Hakone during a trip to Japan.

 First of all, the town is home to several onsens (hot springs).
-That’s just what you need after a busy 3 days in Tokyo!
+A hot spring is just what you need after a busy 3 days in Tokyo!

-In addition, Hakone also boasts hiking trails, a scenic lake, and views of Mt.
+In addition, Hakone also boasts hiking trails, the scenic Lake Ashi, and views of Mt.
 Fuji.

 Oh yeah, and did I mention you can ride a freaking pirate ship here?
 More on that later…